akshayranganath/akshayranganath.github.io/_posts/2017-11-15-Notes-From-Enterprise-DevOps-Summit-San-Francisco.md

 3. Focus is shifting from plain "deployment frequency" to being ready for "on-demand" deployments.
 4. Security, esp security of code and the pipeline is gaining attention.
 5. Maturity in-terms of expanding the DevOps to mean more teams like audit, marketing, finance and legal teams
 6. Data is the hardest problem to move to cloud based architecture.
-This is going be to an ongoing item for investivation.
+This is going be to an ongoing item for investigation.